 Synopsis: Monique Grant is a humble journalist who is shocked to learn that the iconic Hollywood actress, Evelyn Hugo has requested her specifically to write her autobiography, where she finally intends to reveal to the world the truth about her seven marriages and more crucially, her true love.
 But little does Monique know that her ordinary life and that of this most acclaimed star will cross in the most tragic of ways.

 This book was written with a classy film noir elegance that captured the veneer of Hollywood fame, perfectly epitomised in the characterisation of its captivating starlet.
 The writing was edgy and seamless and each story of Evelyn’s husbands was intriguing to read.

-It had a very socially aware approach in the way it explores homosexuality during a time when there was still a lot of hostile opposition to such a sexuality.
+It had a very socially aware approach in the way it explores bisexuality (and also homosexuality) during a time when there was still a lot of hostile opposition.
 I think the societal relevance of this book was one of its main winning attributes given the representation of the LGBTQ+ community, which is something I really loved reading and would love to see a lot more of in the book industry.

 For more Book Reviews, please click here!